Superalloy: Energy production

 Alumina-forming stainless steel is weldable and has potential for use in automotive applications, such as for high temperature exhaust piping and in heat capture and reuse.

 Research

 Radiolysis

 Sandia National Laboratories is studying radiolysis for making superalloys.
 It uses nanoparticle synthesis to create alloys and superalloys.
 This process holds promise as a universal method of nanoparticle formation.
 By developing an understanding of the basic material science, it might be possible to expand research into other aspects of superalloys.
 Radiolysis produces polycrystalline alloys, which suffer from an unacceptable level of creep.

-Austentic steel
+Austenitic steel

 Stainless steel alloys remain a research target because of lower production costs, as well as the need for an austenitic stainless steel with high-temperature corrosion resistance in environments with water vapor.
 Research focuses on increasing high-temperature tensile strength, toughness, and creep resistance to compete with Ni-based superalloys.

-Oak Ridge National Laboratory is researching austentic alloys, achieving similar creep and corrosion resistance at 800 °C to that of other austenitic alloys, including Ni-based superalloys.
+Oak Ridge National Laboratory is researching austenitic alloys, achieving similar creep and corrosion resistance at 800 °C to that of other austenitic alloys, including Ni-based superalloys.